 Prior to creating an application, applicants need to contact and discuss their fellowship application with their proposed secondment mentor.
 It is the responsibility of each applicant to identify a suitable main partner organisation and secondment mentor.
-The Council provides information about prospective main partner organisations on the Council's website.6 The website hosts a list of eligible NGOs/IOs that have expressed interest in participating in the scheme and self-registered with the Council.
+The Council provides information about prospective main partner organisations on the Council's website.
+The website hosts a list of eligible NGOs/IOs https://irishresearch.smartsimple.ie/ex/ex\viewreport.jsp?key=&token=%40HQ0GSxkYeFpdSxtbSRxX QFRXZFNwH3Jg that have expressed interest in participating in the scheme and self-registered with the Council.
 Research Offices in eligible home host organisations in Ireland have access to contact details for organisations listed on the Council's website and can assist applicants wishing to approach these organisations, subject to institutional practices and procedures.

-5 Please note specific prohibited areas as specified in the Terms and Conditions of the scheme.
-6 https://irishresearch.smartsimple.ie/ex/ex_openreport.jsp
+&lt;sup>5 Please note specific prohibited areas as specified in the Terms and Conditions of the scheme.

 It is important to note that applicants can make arrangements with any eligible NGO/IO (i.e. including those not listed on the Council's website).
 Please see the Terms and Conditions for details regarding eligibility of NGOs/IOs to act as main partner organisations and for requirements applicable to host organisations.
 Please note that the Council is not in a position to recommend individual secondment mentors.